DragonBox/uplift-documentation/source/uplift/paradigm_shift.rst

 Uplift is there to lift you and your Unity Packages up.
 Learn how to use it.
 Learn to follow its flow.

-If you understand that, you are now ready to try uplift on a project.
+If you understand that, you are now ready to learn more about uplift and try uplift on a project.